typetron/typetron.org/tutorials/twitter-clone/tweets.md

 The last thing we need to do, is to show a list of tweets to the user.
 Let's add this in our _HomeController_ and not in _TweetController_ because we want to see the tweets from our root endpoint like _http://localhost:8000/_.
 This is just a personal preference.
 You can safely add the same endpoint in the _TweetController_, and it will work exactly the same.
-Keep in mind that _TweetController_ has a prefix, so you would have to use the _http://localhost:8000/tweet_ endpoint.
-Don't forget to remove the old _welcome_ endpoint:
+Keep in mind that _TweetController_ has the _tweet_ prefix, so you would have to use the _http://localhost:8000/tweet_ endpoint.
+Don't forget to remove the old _welcome_ endpoint if you add this functionality in _HomeController_:

 ```file-path
 📁 Controllers/Http/HomeController.ts